arms-mbon/analysis_release_001/latest/taxonomic_assignments/README.md

 Their filenames contain:
 * the date the samples were sequenced (e.g. April2021)
-* the gene type (COI)
+* the gene type (e.g. COI)
 * whether or not the blank (sequences) were included

-The second chunk of files are the more detailed taxonomic assignements, containing:
+The second chunk of files are the more detailed taxonomic assignements which are produced only for the COI dataset.
+These contain:
-* an ASV/OTU identifier  (these numbers being unique with a single PEMA run; the first part of this ID, before the "_", is included in the ID in the first column of its linked Extended_final_table)
+* an ASV identifier  (these numbers being unique with a single PEMA run; the first part of this ID, before the "_", is included in the ID in the first column of its linked Extended_final_table)
 * For each node of the taxonomic classification: its name and its confidence level

 Their filenames contain: